Google Search Console (aka Webmaster Tools)

 For those times when site owners would like a bit of help from someone at Google, or an explanation for why something works a particular way, or why things appear in a particular way, or how to fix what looks like a technical glitch, we have a global team dedicated to making sure there are many places for a website owner to get help from Google and knowledgeable members of the community.

-The first place to start for help is Google Webmasters, a place where all of our support resources (many of which are available in 40 languages) are within easy reach:
+The first place to start for help is Google Search Console, a place where all of our support resources (many of which are available in 40 languages) are within easy reach:

 - Google Web Fundamentals: Provides technical guidance on building a modern website that takes advantage of open web standards.